11.2 Beyond tonality

 The term emancipation of the dissonance refers to its comprehensibility, which is considered equivalent to the consonance’s comprehensibility.
 A style based on this premise treats dissonances like consonances and renounces a tonal center.
 By avoiding the establishment of a key modulation is excluded, since modulation means leaving an established tonality and establishing another tonality.
 (Schönberg 1975, 216-217)

 Schönberg first emphasises how the use of chromatism (harmonically remote or foreign tones with respect to the fundamental key) expanded the notion of tonality, by allowing the listener to become increasingly more familiar with dissonances, and to thus dissociate the hearing of a dissonance from the feeling of confusion or even disunity in the piece.
 Notice that Schönberg’s discussion continuously shifts back and forth between musical practice and musical listening, stressing how the evolution of musical practice is symbiotic with the evolution of the listener’s understanding (although he also, more polemically, remarks that the two do not run at the same speed).
-This phenomenon shows that unity (intelligibility) in music can exist without the needing a strong centre that legitimizes and upholds that same unity against its many threats.
+This phenomenon shows that unity (intelligibility) in music can exist without a strong centre that legitimizes and upholds that same unity against its many threats.
 Uncertainty does not necessitate nor require mastery.

 Wagner plays a pivotal role in this process.
 Wagner uses relatively traditional harmonic forms, but also progressively dissociating or undermining their structural tonal function.
 This process is what leads to the emancipation of the dissonance, which is a hermeneutic phenomenon.
 Becoming more and more acquainted with various dissonances and starting to understand their role and contribution to the shaping of musical unity, the listener’s ear begins to understand dissonances differently, no longer as something that disrupts or breaks unity and coherence, but as part of it.
 Emancipation arises from the feedback between new musical styles and how they affect listening practices.
-Emancipation is not achieved unilaterally by one party moving away from the other (remember the dilemma of the Vedic seer we encountered in Lecture Five), but collaboratively, as all parties moves closer to a mutual understanding.
+Emancipation is not achieved unilaterally by one party moving away from the other (remember the dilemma of the Vedic seer we encountered in Lecture Five), but collaboratively, as all parties move closer to a mutual understanding.

 Schönberg remarks that dissonance and consonance are not opposed, but should be considered on a spectrum.
 The genuine difference between them is not aesthetic (it does not concern perception), but semantic (it concerns understanding).
 Dissonances might be more difficult to understand for the ear, but this is just a matter of acquaintance, not an inherent feature of the musical material itself.
 Dissonances are just ‘remote consonances,’ there is nothing inherently ‘disturbing,’ ‘painful’ or even ‘ugly’ in dissonances and they are not inherently ‘dynamic’ or in need for ‘resolution.’
 Dissonances are not ‘problems’ or ‘challenges,’ unless they are perceived in the narrow framework of a tonal system and the listener’s ear has not developed the ability to understand how dissonances do not necessarily disrupt unity and coherence.
 From this point of view, we can see that ‘dissonance’ does not inherently mean (it does not have to be perceived as) ‘suffering’ or ‘pain.’
 Whether this happens depends on two variables: the musical context (tonal or not) and the listener’s degree of understanding.

 Admittedly, the historical development of musical styles is less linear than Schönberg presents it.
 We should not forget that in playing the role of a historian, Schönberg also aims to legitimize (or at least defend) his own approach by reconstructing a suitable genealogy and lineage.
 The historical context of Schönberg’s own work is well discussed by Luigi Rognoni, in his The Second Vienna School.
-The Rise of Expressionism in the Music of Arnold Schönberg, Alban Berg and Anton von Webern (1977).
+The Rise of Expressionism in the Music of Arnold Schönberg, Alban Berg and Anton von Webern (1977, original Italian ed.
+1966).
 Rognoni shows how, in the post-Wagnerian period, composers tended to drift along two actually divergent paths.
 Debussy reacted to chromatism by reducing the use of semitones and experimenting with diatonic, esatonal or whole-tone scales.
 The Paris circle of composers (which included Ravel and Satie) then tended to develop a poetic based on ‘objectivism’ and, later, on a form of neo-classicism, of which Stravinsky’s opera The Rake’s Progress (1951) is perhaps the most emblematic example.
 This is a gesture towards reality, even in its ordinary aspects, an attempt to refrain from what is perceived as excessive drama (à la Wagner).
 Schönberg’s own research goes exactly in the opposite direction, since his aim is to exploit the democratic nature of the chromatic scale for the purpose of creating a new language, profoundly shaped by expressionistic features and aims.
 In doing so, Schönberg does not try to silence or dismiss subjectivity, but forges a new way for the subject to exist and express itself.
 Notice the paradox: subjectivity and selfhood are authentically expressed not when they are portrayed as objective beings, master of their reality, but when they are exposed in their inherent vulnerability, fragility, failure, uncertainty.
 These two artistic drives (objectivism and expressionism) can not only be matched with Nietzsche’s Apolline-Dionysiac divide, but also understood within the broader opposition between anaesthetic trance (which is aimed at shutting down the self and reaching ultimate reality) and an alternative effort (witnessed in Nietzsche, and perhaps also in Schönberg) to reconceptualize the way in which the self can be enacted.

 According to Schönberg the emancipation of the dissonance is a process that needs to be carried out to its conclusion.
 This does not happen with Wagner, and Schönberg himself takes responsibility for clearly spelling out the theorical implications of it.
 To use Zarathustra’s anthropological scheme, Wagner still plays the lion’s game: he subverts the received tonal order, without inventing a new one.
 He is still caught in active nihilism, not yet ready to fully become a child.
 Schönberg offers instead a more radical perspective: systematically avoid establishing any tonic by building musical thoughts on the basis of pre-established and carefully crafted musical series in which each of the twelve tones occurs only once, in a well thought out order.
 The main rationale for this approach is that all tones are ultimately related together through their overtones, and hence emphasising one central tonic is not needed to achieve unity.
 As he explains (back in Problems of Harmony), intelligibility is based on: